Politeness theory: Mitigated speech

-In his book, Outliers, Malcolm Gladwell wrote a chapter entitled, "The Ethnic Theory of Plane Crashes."
-The chapter attempts to explain why so many planes that crash end up crashing from human error, and not mechanical issues.
+In his book Outliers, Canadian journalist Malcolm Gladwell wrote a chapter entitled "The Ethnic Theory of Plane Crashes."
+The chapter attempts to explain why so many planes that crash end up crashing due to human error, not mechanical issues.
 One of the most prominent reasons, Gladwell points out, is the lack of effective communication due to the power dynamic between the captain and the first officer.
 He uses numerous examples of black box recordings in which the first officer hints at a problem instead of addressing it outright.
-He introduces the linguistic term, mitigated speech, and states, "We mitigate when we're being polite, or when we're ashamed or embarrassed, or when we're being deferential to authority."
+He introduces the linguistic term mitigated speech and states, "We mitigate when we're being polite, or when we're ashamed or embarrassed, or when we're being deferential to authority."
 First officers tend to use mitigated speech when addressing their captain and this has caused plane crashes in the past.

 Linguists Ute Fischer and Judith Orasanu conducted a study with a group of captains and first officers.
 They gave them a scenario in which they had to communicate to each other the need to change course to avoid a thunderstorm.
 Overwhelmingly the captains used commands, or what Brown and Levinson would consider bald on-record politeness strategy, to communicate with their first officer.
 On the other hand, the first officers only used hints, similar to what politeness theory would consider an off-record politeness strategy, to communicate with their superior, the captain.
 Airlines have been taking this issue seriously and have made strides in teaching captains and first officers how to communicate with each other effectively.